KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Mondrian Schema Catalog.

-Then enter in the **Document Browser**, click on the “Plus” icon at the top right corner of the page and choose "Gneric document".
-As described in the previous section, fill in the mandatory boxes as Label and Name of the document, select the **On-Line Analytical Processing** Type of document and the **OLAP Engine**, add the data source and the state.
-Remember to save to move to the next step: open the Designer.
-The latter can be opend clicking on the **Open Designer** link.
+From the **Document Browser**, click on the *Plus* icon at the top right corner of the page and choose *Generic document*.
+Fill in the mandatory information such as *Name* and *Label*, select *On-Line Analytical Processing* as Type of document and *OLAP Engine* as Engine.
+Add the data source and the state.

-A new page will be opened, the first thing to choose is the kind of template between XMLA Server and Mondrian, we choose Mondrian one.
-Then you will be asked to choose the Mondrian Schema and after that to select a cube.
-Next figure sums up these three steps.
+Remember *to save* before clicking the **Open Designer** link.

+At this point choose Mondrian as *Template*, the *Mondrian Schema* and finally the *cube*.
+See below.

 .. _olapcoreconfig:
 .. figure:: media/image198_1.png

     OLAP core configuration.

-Then clicking on start button you will enter a page like that of the following figure.
+Click the *Start* link.
+The image below shows the outcome.

 .. _definingolaptempl:
 .. figure:: media/image199.png

     Defining OLAP template.

-Once entered the page the user can freely set the fields as axis or as filter cards, according to requirements.
-Refer to *Functionalities* Chapter to review the terminology.
+Aaccording to requirements set the fields as axis or as filter cards.
+Please refer to the *Functionalities* chapter for the terminology.
 Make your selection and you can already save the template as shown below.

 .. _definingolaptempl2:
 .. figure:: media/image200.png